14 min read

 For this Tawaf, you will complete seven rounds.
 Afterward, perform two Rakahs of Salah and drink Zam Zam water.
 There is no Sa'i or shaving/trimming of the head after this Tawaf.

 In a nutshell, Hajj is more than a pilgrimage; it is a transformative journey.
-This sacred journey connects Muslims to the legacy of faith and unity embodied by Prophets Ibrahim (AS) and Muhammad (PBUH).
+This sacred journey connects Muslims to the legacy of faith and unity embodied by Prophet Ibrahim (AS) and Muhammad (PBUH).

 The sacred rituals, from Tawaf around the Kaaba to the symbolic stoning of the pillars, hold profound meaning.
 Each act reminds us deeply of submission and sacrifice in devotion to Allah.
 They also reflect our shared responsibility to seek Allah's guidance and mercy.